-The Pool of Experts and Research Committees play a key role in delivering BBSRC's mission through participation in the assessment of research grant proposals, and identification of the highest quality research for investment.
+Our Research Committees and the Pool of Experts play a key role in delivering BBSRC's mission through participation in the assessment of research grant applications, and identification of the highest quality research for investment.

-Serving on a Committee provides useful insight into the grant funding process, offers an opportunity to be involved in the support of cutting edge research and will be beneficial in the preparation of future grant proposals for those who serve.
+Serving on a Research Committee provides useful insight into the grant funding process, offers an opportunity to be involved in the support of cutting edge research and will be beneficial in the preparation of future grant applications for those who serve.

 Opportunity to apply